-CELEBRATING 10 YEARS AS THE PEOPLE OF GOD TO THE SOUTH FLORIDA COMMUNITY !
+CELEBRATING 12 YEARS AS THE PEOPLE OF GOD TO THE SOUTH FLORIDA COMMUNITY

 We are a progressive, catholic community, where ALL ARE WELCOME.
-Click here to visit the website of the Franciscans of Fort Lauderdale

-"I’m interested in going to church but don’t know where to start?"
+"I’m interested in going to church but don’t know where to start.

 Getting started with anything new is never easy.

 One option would be to go to church with someone you know who does go.
 You could sit with them and they could help you by explaining what happens and so on.
 Perhaps they might introduce you to some others who are there.

 If you’d rather go on your own then just plan to arrive five to ten minutes before the starting time.
 If you are feeling shy you can sit near the back or ask the greeter to seat you and you will often be introduced to a couple of people around you.